 The Second Street Bakery has been in operation since the 1920s, proudly serving crusty Italian bread and more.
 One of the oldest, family-owned eateries in downtown Jersey City, you will experience delicious culinary delights at an excellent price.

 Covering more than 250 acres, Lincoln Park comprises two sections: Lincoln Park East and Lincoln Park West.
 Lincoln Park West belongs to the wetlands of the Hackensack River and offers a handful of hiking trails.
 Lincoln Park East offers a more traditional recreational park experience, with tennis courts, picnic areas, basketball courts, and jogging trails.
 Lincoln Park is the oldest park in Hudson County and also has historical monuments and statues.

 Founded in 1986, the Hoboken Historical Museum is home to rotating exhibits featuring the cultural diversity, architecture, and rich history of Hoboken, New Jersey.
 In addition, the Hoboken Oral History Society, Hoboken Historical Museum, and the library system have been capturing stories from long-time residents of the area to retell through the museum’s exhibits.
 If you don’t mind making a short trip out from downtown Jersey City, this family-friendly venue is a perfect spot for an afternoon stroll with your date.

 Contact us with any questions about your driving through downtown Jersey City, or stop in to see our showroom while you’re sightseeing.
-Also, if you start experiencing car trouble when you’re in the area near Englewood or Saddle River, check out our service specials and bring your car in for maintenance.
-We look forward to helping you today!
+Also, if you start experiencing car trouble when you’re in the area near Ridgewood or Jersey City, check out our service specials and bring your car in for maintenance.
+Whether you’re looking for parks in Paramus, NJ or service that you can depend on, we look forward to helping you today!